What are the differences between fabrication and welding

 Welding

 Welding is a form of metal fabrication in which two metal components are welded together by pressure, heat, or both.
 Welders use specialized equipment to melt metal and create a connection to join two pieces together or fix cracks.
 As the metal cools, the connection typically solidifies fully.
-Below are descriptions of various jobs in welding.
+Below are descriptions of various welding jobs.

 Metal Inert Gas (MIG) welding